-We are Hudson, River Falls and New Richmond Wisconsin drunk driving attorneys.
+I am a Hudson, River Falls and New Richmond Wisconsin drunk driving attorney.

-We have defended DUIs (DWI/OWI) across the entire state of Wisconsin for over a decade.
-We know what police officers must do from the moment they first see your vehicle until you are released from jail.
-If you feel your rights have been violated, we will fight for you.
+I have defended DUIs (DWI/OWI) across the entire state of Wisconsin.
+I know what police officers must do from the moment they first see your vehicle until you are released from jail.
+If you feel your rights have been violated, I will fight for you.

 Being arrested for Operating a Motor Vehicle While Intoxicated/drunk driving can be a very scary and stressful event.
 The legal process can also be very stressful if you feel your rights have been violated or if you feel you are not guilty of the offense.
 You have important legal rights prior to, during and after you are arrested.
 It is important that you talk to an attorney about your arrest and what will happen throughout your case.
 Being arrested and charged with drunk driving does not necessarily mean you are guilty.

 WISCONSIN OWI/DRUNK DRIVING OFFENSES

 You have been charged with drunk driving (Operating a Motor Vehicle While Intoxicated and/or Operating a Motor Vehicle with Prohibited Alcohol Concentration) in Wisconsin; now what happens?